Serafima Birman: Cinema

 Birman's first roles in cinema date back to 1918: she played a small part in But He, Rebellious, Seeks for Tempest... crime drama and Lady Sophia Entwistle in the Buried Alive adaptation of Arnold Bennett's satirical book.
 Both films were directed by Alexandre Volkoff shortly before his emigration and are considered to be lost today.
 She returned to big screen during the mid-1920s and played several comedy roles and episodes in a number of silent films, most notably a neighbor in Yakov Protazanov's The Tailor from Torzhok (1925) and Madame Irène in Boris Barnet's The Girl with a Hatbox (1927).
 Her unusual appearance and expressive acting attracted comedy directors: between 1956 and 1957 she played two memorable grotesque characters in Andrey Tutishkin's Crazy Day and Alexander Stolbov's An Ordinary Man.
 She also voiced some animated films.

 Yet her biggest success came with Ivan the Terrible directed by Sergei Eisenstein in 1944 during the war.
-Birman played the main antagonist – Evfrosinia Staritskaia, mother of Vladimir of Staritsa – who wanted to see him as a new Russian Tsar and led the plot against Ivan the Terrible.
+Birman played the main antagonist – Yefrosinya Staritskaya, mother of Vladimir of Staritsa – who wanted to see him as a new Russian Tsar and led the plot against Ivan the Terrible.
 Eisenstein first planned Faina Ranevskaya for this part, but she was rejected by censors supposedly because of her "openly Semitic features".
 Either way, Birman's character has been widely praised since.
 In 1946 she was awarded the Stalin Prize and the rank of People's Artist of the RSFSR for it.
-Same year the second part The Boyars' Plot was finished where she reprised the role of Evfrosinia, although the film was met with harsh criticism and banned for 12 years.
+Same year the second part The Boyars' Plot was finished where she reprised the role of Yefrosinya, although the film was met with harsh criticism and banned for 12 years.